Games & Quizzes

 One more, but not this. used to refer to additional person or thing of same type as one.
 One more (thing).

-rise in size, amount, or degree of something. become or make greater in size or degree.
+rise in size, amount, or degree of something.
+To make or become larger in size or amount.